Top 10 Cambodian Street Food: A Culinary Adventure

 Instructions

-1. Dissolve agar-agar in water, add pandan leaves, and bring to a boil; simmer 5 minutes.
+1. Dissolve agar-agar powder in 2 cups water, add pandan leaves, and bring to a boil; simmer for 5 minutes until fully dissolved.

-2. Remove pandan, stir in palm sugar until dissolved, and pour into molds; let set for 1 hour.
+2. Remove pandan leaves, stir in palm sugar until dissolved, and pour into molds; let set in the refrigerator for 1 hour.

-3. Slice set jelly and layer with coconut milk and mung beans in bowls.
+3. Slice set jelly into cubes and layer with coconut milk and cooked mung beans in serving bowls.

-4. Top with shaved ice or mango, if using.
+4. Top with shaved ice or diced mango, if using.

 5. Serve chilled.
 Optional: Add a passion fruit drizzle for a tropical twist.